BlackBalloon/hapi-simple-orm/README.md

 Hapi.js simple ORM
 ==================

-Small library used reflect database tables in Hapi.js based applications.
+Small library used to reflect database tables in Hapi based applications.
+It provides DAO layer, as well as Model's instances serialization for routing.
-Provides DAO for every Model, as well as generates routing objects for every Model.
+It also can generate routing objects, that can be passed to `server.route()` method, for every model (basic operations GET, PUT/PATCH, POST, DELETE).

 ## Installation